CivicActions/guidebook/docs/020-about-us/culture.md

 ### Q: Balance Scores make me feel self conscious.
 I don't want people to know that I'm unbalanced.
 How is the company using this information?

 A: The Balance Score is mostly for yourself.
 It's a way to check in with yourself, sometimes multiple times a day, to realize if you are aware of and honoring your priorities.
 The company doesn't use this information, unless we frame it as a way to teach team members how to be more self aware or to be more attuned with each other.
 If you're unbalanced and don't want to discuss it with anyone, you're welcome to say so if someone asks why your score is low.
 The Balance Score is another way that we can learn to be more in tune to ourselves and have a better understanding of our peers.
 It's an authentic way of communicating that can feel uncomfortable at first but hopefully becomes an exercise in being attuned to oneself.
-If you feel uncomfortable reporting your balance, try watching the balance channel for a few days, and seeing the diversity of balance scores makes you more comfortable.

 ### Q: Sometimes we need to put the client in their place.
 What can we do so that they don't take advantage of us?

-A: The company mission of transformation starts with people.
+A: Transformation starts with people.
 With our expectations of good communication and authentic relationships, it can be frustrating when a client doesn't reciprocate with the same openness.
 This is where the "us vs. them" can start showing up.
 Instead of "putting the client in their place" we aim to understand where the client is coming from.
 What is bringing up this behavior?
 What is causing the fear or distrust?
 Once we can acknowledge and identify these very real feelings, we get back to being on the same team.
 We can also look within ourselves -- for example, if our concern is that we're being taken advantage of, why do we feel that way?
-In an escalated situation, it's not up to a single team member to remedy the situation, but rather to use the support of the team and the account management to get to a healthier relationship with the client.
+In an escalated situation, it's not up to a single team member to remedy the situation, but rather to use the support of the team and the program management to get to a healthier relationship with the client or partner.

 ### Q: I've made a mistake in my work and I don't want to use our group forums to talk about it.
 Can I just ping my manager directly?

 A: Yes, of course you can ping your manager directly about it.
 Depending on the issue though, it may subsequently be discussed openly.
 If it's something related to development, your peers may have made the exact same mistake and have the solution you're looking for.
-If it's project budget related, we may want to present it to the PO immediately along with a plan of action on what steps we suggest taking next.
+If it's project budget related, we may want to present it to the client immediately along with a plan of action on what steps we suggest taking next.
 The reason most people feel uncomfortable with sharing their mistakes is that they come from environments where failure isn't acceptable.
 That attitude is neither realistic nor helpful -- so at CivicActions we learn from failure and from each other.

 ### Q: On a project team, who is accountable for what?
 I want someone to be held responsible.

 A: In short, we're all responsible for the success of the project.
 Commitments are made individually during our daily standups and sprint plannings.
 Certain roles may have certain responsibilities, but the make-up of a team is more indicative of who will be responsible for what based on the skills between team members.
 If there is something specific that is making you uncomfortable or if there is someone specific that you feel should be accountable for something, that should be brought up.
 A project manager can be very helpful in identifying and remedying issues -- but that doesn't mean it is their sole responsibility to do so.
+We also use Team Working Agreements that can be helpful in ensuring everyone knows who is responsible for what.

 ### Q: I find all the Slack communications overwhelming.
 I prefer to read only what pertains to me.
 How can I manage this?